WebOfTrustInfo/rwot1-sf/draft-documents/whats-the-next-step.md

 * The most successful project will probably include both a platform _and_ an app, supporting the big picture _and_ the public perception.

 As we map out the topography of the new digital world, we hope to turn our Web of Trust into a whole World of Trust.

+(((What is the basis of this statment?
+What do you/we think we mean by trust - at what scale for what purpose? )))

 ## The Road to 2016